tomplus/kubernetes_asyncio/README.md

 ## Versions

 This library is versioned in the same way as the synchronous library.
-The scehma version has been changed with version v18.20.0.
+The schema version has been changed with version v18.20.0.
 Now, first two numbers from version are Kubernetes version (v.1.18.20).
 The last number is for changes in the library not directly connected with K8s.